 Subscriber acknowledges that these timeframes are estimates only, and Notarize’s failure to meet a target timeframe is not a material breach of the Agreement, nor does it give rise to any additional Subscriber remedies.

-(a) On-demand Notary Downtime.
-On-demand Notaries will be available to provide On-demand Notary Services during Notarize’s business hours.
-Except as provided in Section 14.5 (Exceptions), each hour that On-demand Notaries are not available to provide On-demand Notary Services during Notarize’s business hours is “On-demand Notary Downtime”.
+(a) On-Demand Notary Downtime.
+On-dDemand Notaries will be available to provide On-Demand Notary Services during Notarize’s business hours.
+Except as provided in Section 14.5 (Exceptions), each hour that On-Demand Notaries are not available to provide On-Demand Notary Services during Notarize’s business hours is “On-Demand Notary Downtime”.

 (d) Transaction Volume.
 Notarize structures Services on the basis of reasonable projections of Transaction volume.
 If an unanticipated spike in Transaction volume occurs, Notarize may in its reasonable judgment postpone (or decline) a Transaction.

 15.3 Platform Availability.
 For any Platform Downtime resulting from Platform availability issues, Notarize shall provide a credit (the “Platform Downtime Credit”), applied as a percentage of a Subscriber’s invoice for the calendar month, and calculated as shown below:

 (a) Platform Downtime.
 Except as provided in Section 14.5 (Exceptions), each hour that the Platform is not available for access by Subscribers is “Platform Downtime”.